JL2210/sdlpre2-compat/README.md

 `SDL_AUDIODRIVER=pipewire`.

 There are several issues mainly relating to event struct layout changes before 2.0.0's release.
-I had [a different repo](https://github.com/JL2210/dont-starve-sdl2) where I found out what changes were causing these problems.
+I have [a different repo](https://github.com/JL2210/dont-starve-sdl2) where I found out what changes were causing these problems.
 In that repo I made a temporary fix to SDL2 that restored the old struct layouts.

-However, this wasn't a perfect solution; it required rebuilding SDL every time that it was updated and needed a separate copy of the library solely for Don't Starve.
+However, that wasn't a perfect solution; it required rebuilding SDL every time that it was updated and needed a separate copy of the library solely for Don't Starve.
 Past that, it would also have issues once sdl3 became the standard and would need to be rewritten to work with sdl2-compat.